 The 2020 pandemic imposed a new reality on contact centers turning its business model upside down.
 While initially thought to be a short-term solution to an unexpected crisis, remote work is here to stay.
 Forrester research revealed remote work is expected to spike by 300% by the end of 2021 while another survey found that only 7% of contact center leaders anticipate returning to the traditional contact center model through 2025.

-In this fifth article in the “Digital RX for CX” series that focuses on solving contact center pain points Tim Schuh, President-Digital Strategy, HGS Digital and Marco Colaiacovo, Senior Director-Work-at-Home, North America, HGS, share their insights on the need for contact centers to adapt to a new remote environment to support both employees and customers.
+In this fifth article in the “Digital RX for CX” series that focuses on solving contact center pain points Tim Schuh, President-Digital Strategy, HGS Digital and Marco Colaiacovo, Senior Director-Work-at-Home, North America, HGS, share their insights on the need for contact centers to adapt to a new remote environment and contact center AI solutions to support both employees and customers.

 What is driving current contact center challenges in operating in a remote environment?